camunda/blog.camunda.org/content/post/2019/12/ext-task-clients-130-spring-boot-starter-340-assert-500.md

 In the code example shown above, the NodeJS Client is configured, bootstrapped, and finally subscribed to the topic name `compute-total`.
-Additionally, the subscription is configured only to fetch External Tasks belonging to the process with the version tag `1.5.2`.
+Additionally, the subscription is configured only to fetch external tasks belonging to the process with the version tag `1.5.2`.

-Read on:
+You can read more here:

 * [Version Tag](https://docs.camunda.org/manual/7.12/user-guide/process-engine/process-versioning/#version-tag)

 ### Fetch and Lock With Priorities

-Sometimes it is necessary to prioritize External Tasks over others.
-You can specify priorities on the process or task level.
+Sometimes, it's necessary to prioritize certain external tasks over others.
+It's now possible to specify priorities on the process or task level.

 Let's consider the following process:

 {{< figure class="teaser no-border" src="fetch-and-lock-with-priority.png">}}

-In the process shown above, you can see two External Tasks with the topic name `pay-money`.
-When the invoice is due, the payment of the invoice is prioritized with `100` otherwise with `0`.
+In the process shown above, you can see two external tasks with the topic name `pay-money`.
+When the invoice is due, the payment of the invoice is prioritized with `100`, and otherwise with `0`.

-The feature is enabled by default, i. e. no additional configuration is needed to fetch External Tasks with priorities.
+The feature is enabled by default, meaning that no additional configuration is needed to fetch external tasks with priorities.
 If necessary, you can disable this behavior.

-Read on:
+You can read more here:

 * [External Task Prioritization](https://docs.camunda.org/manual/7.12/user-guide/process-engine/external-tasks/#external-task-prioritization)

 ## Spring Boot Starter 3.4.0